 In my opinion, canned pumpkin gives you the best overall texture.
 Homemade pumpkin tends to be stringy and contains more water, so it ends up more jiggly instead of firm and creamy.

 Pumpkin pie filling does not usually contain any gluten.
 However, traditional pie crust recipes usually do.
-This recipe uses a homemade gluten free pie crust to keep the pie completely gluten free.
+This recipe uses a homemade gluten free and vegan pie crust to keep the pie completely gluten free.

 More Vegan Pumpkin Recipes